Beaches on the Forgotten Coast

 The public beach on St. George Island is easy to find.
 From Island Drive, the only access to the island, Go over the five-mile long Bryant Patton Bridge with a gorgeous view of Apalachicola Bay.
 When you get to the island stop sign, turn right and then left into convenient island parking.
 The public beach is not only easy to find but there are bath house facilities, covered pavilions for picnics, a playground and ball court for the younger generations.
 The Cape St. George Lighthouse and lighthouse Keeper's House are also located in nearby Lighthouse Park.

 The St. George Island State Park beach, located at the far east end on St. George Island, has been ranked as a Top 10 Beach by Dr. Beach for most of the past several years.
-At nine miles in length, this is the longest beach front state park in Florida.
-There are two large beach use areas with ample parking, picnic pavilions, beach house facilities, grills and boardwalks.
-This beach is renowned for its soft, white sand, gentle surf and softly-sloping bottom that makes for easy beach enjoyment for the whole family.
-If you would like more privacy there's plenty of beach that is easy to get to.
-A number of small pull-off parking areas provide boardwalk access all along the length of the beach.
+At nine miles in length, this is the second-longest beachfront state park in Florida.
+There are two large beach use areas with ample parking, picnic pavilions, beach house facilities, grills, and boardwalks.
+This beach is renowned for its soft, white sand, gentle surf, and softly-sloping bottom that makes for easy beach enjoyment for the whole family.
+If you would like more privacy there is easy access to plenty of beaches.
+A number of small pull-off parking areas provide access all along the length of the beach.
 Fishing is a common activity here.
-Pets are allowed on leashes in parking lots but not on the beaches.
+Pets are allowed on leashes in parking lots, in campsites, and on the nature trails but not on the beaches.
 Alcohol is not allowed in the park.
 There is an entrance fee and please observe the speed limit rules as they are enforced.
-Wheelchair accessibility to the water is enhanced by two Mobi-Mats installed at the #1 and #8 pulloffs.
-Two standard beach wheelchairs and a floating wheelchair are available, please inquire at the Ranger Station about availability.
+Wheelchair accessibility to the water is enhanced by four mobility mats installed at the #1 and #8 pull-offs and also at both large beach use areas.
+Three standard beach wheelchairs and a floating wheelchair are available, please inquire at the Ranger Station about availability.

 East End Fishing Beach

 St. George Island State Park, East End fishing beach.
-This special use area of the state park is located through a locked gate that requires a special permit (issued at the main gate) and an extra fee.
-There is a five mile drive to the east end of the island and a parking area.
-The East End beach is for fishing only.
+The East End of the state park is accessible by walking or bicycling.
+Access is via the gulf side beaches or by the narrow road that extends 5 miles from the Sugar Hill Beach Use Area Parking Lot to the East End.
+This area is for fishing only as the deep water and strong currents can be hazardous for swimming.
 This is one of the most popular fishing areas on the Forgotten Coast and it is as beautiful as it is productive.
 The deep currents that run through East Pass, which separates St. George Island from Dog Island, bring bait and bait eaters in great schools.
-There are no facilities other than parking and pets are not allowed.

 Unit Four Beach

 Unit Four Beach on St. George Island is on the bay side of the island at East 6th Street and an entertaining walk for nature lovers.
 The only facility is a picnic table and the parking is minimal, but that's how most folks like this hidden gem.
 This is an outstanding venue for birding that covers several types of habitat.
 The fresh-water pools may provide secretive rails and diving kingfishers.
 A stroll down the beaches lined with shallow oyster bars may yield willet, plovers, herons, diving osprey and marauding eagles.
-This is a great place to walk your dog but be sure to keep your pet on a leash and pick up after them.
 This beach connects to some of the most productive shallow-water oyster bars in a bay famous for them and that makes for great fishing in close.
 You'll want to wear foot coverings during your walk here, and insect repellent may be handy during the warm months.

 The Carrabelle area features two mainland bay beach areas just west of the City of Carrabelle.
 Both beaches feature gentle surf protected by offshore barrier islands and both are easily accessible from U.S. Highway 98.
 Both beaches are close to the historic Crooked River Lighthouse and Museum.